|

 all.

-Afterwards, I kept sending Bhagavan copies of my books.
-I did
+Afterwards, I kept sending Bhagavan copies

-this because I felt that I would get a lot of luck if Bhagavan
+of my books.
+I did this because I felt that I would get a lot

-so much as even glanced at these books.
-I was right.
-There was
+of luck if Bhagavan so much as even glanced at these books.
+I

-one book of short stories of which one, "The Sufi,"
+was right.
+There was one book of short stories of which one,

-got so much of His grace.
-It was this story that drew me to Bhagavan
+"The Sufi," got so much of His grace.
+It was this story

-again because he asked Devaki Ma to write to me.
+that drew me to Bhagavan again because he asked Devaki Ma to

 This is the brief story of my contact with Bhagavan.
 There are